Startr/WEB-CHAT-CALL-bla.gg/README.md

 - 🌐 Optional self-hosted servers if you want them
 - 🎨 Clean, minimal interface that gets out of your way
 - ⚡ Lightning fast and lightweight
+- 🧩 Declarative UI with _hyperscript for maintainable code

 🔜 **Coming Soon:**
 - 📞 Make and receive calls to/from regular phone numbers worldwide